 Then we see him back at the White House, with Lois and Martha, celebrating what he’s accomplished, while still thinking of all the work that continues to be done.

 The time traveler realizes that this shows that Superman is not the one who will become the Monarch, and stops viewing Superman’s future.
 Back in the Present, due to the time traveler’s interference, Superman senses that something is wrong with his father, and flies to Smallville, where he saves Johnathan Kent from that fatal accident.
 This means that the timeline has been altered, so everything we just read about is not going to happen now.

 Okay, so continuity-wise it was ultimately pointless (as was the whole crossover, to be honest), but as a stand-alone “imaginary story” (Aren’t They All?) it was pretty good.
 Stern’s a great writer, and I always loved Grummett’s artwork, so that made it worth it for me.
-I don’t believe this story has ever been collected in a trade paperback, but I’m sure copies can be found on several comic-book online stores.